BradleyCodeU/bradleycodeu.github.io/_gdad/html/foodChainGame.md

 ### If you have already completed 1 or more Computer Science classes...

+1. Add title screens.
+From the SCENE menu, add a Set Background Image To ___ block.
+From the LOOP menu, add a Pause ___ ms block.
+Draw background images for the name of your game and the name of your fake game development business.

-- Add a conditional IF block so that Game Over Win happens if the user earns 5 points.
+1. Add a conditional IF block so that Game Over Win happens if the user earns 5 points.